Foundations of Economics

 You will deepen your understanding of the material covered in class via a series of 'hands-on' computer classes using specialist econometric software (STATA) and a set of tutorials that will review worked examples.

-Intermediate Quantitative Economics II
+Quantitative Economics IV

 This module is an introduction to the theory and practice of econometric methods, focusing on regression analysis and its application to economic situations.
 It will focus on practical issues relating to data modelling and issues relating to model specification and testing.
-It will also introduce students to regression analysis using time series data.
+It will also introduce you to regression analysis using time series data.

 It will rely on illustrations and intuition to develop understanding of the techniques and their interpretation.
-You will advance your understanding of the material covered in class via a series of 'hands-on' computer classes using EViews.
+You will advance your understanding of the material covered in class via a series of 'hands-on' computer classes using Stata.
 A set of tutorials will also examine worked examples that have been set as homework.